sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(document2.documentElement.className).toBe(' trans')
 -->

 In the code above, the alias `b` replaces a clear name `document.body.style` with not just an obscure one but misleading: `b` and `styles` are unrelated.
-Inlining makes the code too long because the style values are accessed many time, but having a clearer shortcut would help a lot:
+Inlining makes the code too long because the style values are accessed many times, but having a clearer shortcut would help a lot:

 <!-- function test(document) { -->